ZSE-Programmers/Reverse-Tetris/README.md

-# Reverse-Tetris
+# Revertris
-Reverse Tetris game in SDL2.0
+Revertris game written in SDL2.0 and C++.

-TODO:
-- ;